gitpfroes/devopsbuddy/README.md

 Create a new Spring Starter Project.
 Create a new Controller Class, and an index.html file under the "src/main/resources/template" folder.
 Create a method in the Controller class, with 'return "index";'.
 Annotate this method with @RequestMapping("/").

 # Notes
-I used Spring Tools Suit (STS) for this course (the instructor recommends IntelliJ IDEA Ultimate, which is a great IDE, but a bit expensive, and I can't afford it for now)
+I used Spring Tools Suit (STS) for this course (the instructor recommends IntelliJ IDEA Ultimate, which is a great IDE, but a bit expensive)